raflyfahrezi/react-web-speech-api-utilization/README.md

    - Use Chrome DevTools for debugging
    - Test on multiple devices and browsers
    - Consider implementing fallbacks for unsupported browsers
+   - The custom hooks make it easy to add speech features to any component